buckmanc/wallpapers/mobile/tolkien/attrib.md

-zz_dd_Password_into_Moria by Ted nasmith.jpg Zz Dd Password Into Moria by Ted Nasmith zz_dd_the mines of moria by alan lee.jpg Zz Dd The Mines Of Moria by Alan Lee zz_dd_west_door_of_moria_by_aegeri.jpg Zz Dd West Door Of Moria by Aegeri
+zz_dd_Password_into_Moria by Ted nasmith.jpg Zz Dd Password Into Moria by Ted Nasmith zz_dd_the mines of moria by alan lee.jpg Zz Dd The Mines Of Moria by Alan Lee zz_dd_west_door_of_moria_by_aegeri.jpg Zz Dd West Door Of Moria by Aegeri glorfindel-by-audrey-hotte.jpg Glorfindel by Audrey Hotte maglor-by-gemennair.jpg Maglor by Gemennair morgoth-by-ranuunculus.jpg Morgoth by Ranuunculus
+The Trolls by JRR Tolkien.jpg The Trolls by JRR Tolkien